optipulsproject/python-optipuls/README.md

 python3 run.py [--scratch /path/to/scratch]
 ```

-where `/path/to/scratch` is the desired directory for the simulation artifacts such as plots, ParaView files, dumped NumPy arrays, log files, etc. This variable is also used by the script `calculate.sh`.
+where `/path/to/scratch` is an optional path to the desired directory for the simulation artifacts such as plots, ParaView files, dumped NumPy arrays, log files, etc.

 For the up-to-date list of command line arguments run `python3 run.py --help`.

 ### In a docker container

-Assuming that `/scratch/optipuls` is the desired location for the simulation artifacts and the dijitso cache, the following command will run a simulation in the FEniCS docker container:
+Assuming that `/scratch/optipuls` is the desired location for the simulation artifacts and the dijitso cache, the following command will run a simulation (described in the file `run.py`) in the FEniCS docker container:
 ```
 $ docker run \
   -v $(pwd):/home/fenics/shared \